Dr. Martin Luther King, Jr. Scholarship

 - A resume of your college honors, awards, achievements, and extracurricular activities.

-- A typed document answering each of the following questions:
+- A typed essay answering each of the following questions:

 - What have you done on campus to impact the student body (i.e., leadership, involvement, and/or committees)? (up to 300 words)